Naomiweinberger/Hate-Speech/README.md

 ![base model confusion plot test](https://user-images.githubusercontent.com/78061842/137782533-a8ecfb4c-5c72-433d-983a-9d26a06395ad.png)

-There were many other models run both with the spaCy notebook and the standard preprocessing notebook.
+There were many other models run both with the spaCy notebook and the standard pre-processing notebook.
-The best model turned out to be the standard preprocessed data with a xgboost classification model (without SMOTE)
+The best model turned out to be the standard pre-processed data with a xgboost classification model (without SMOTE)

 ![final model](https://user-images.githubusercontent.com/78061842/137797266-c0547454-c92d-4c07-8824-c4167e1ad509.JPG)

 ![new final model confusion](https://user-images.githubusercontent.com/78061842/137782696-2f7683e4-51d7-4984-974c-3ed1fda8b02e.png)

-I then pickled the model and imported the data that I scraped from twitter.
-I ran the model on the twitter data as a validation set.
+I then pickled the model and imported the data that I scraped from Twitter.
+I ran the model on the Twitter data as a validation set.

 ![validation](https://user-images.githubusercontent.com/78061842/137804150-736673a6-16ed-43b5-bba1-a95e9aad530c.JPG)